TMC 'disinterested' to coordinate with Cong in winter session, likely to skip oppn parties' Nov 29 meeting | Politics

 Recently, it had termed the Congress as an ''incapable and incompetent'' party and asserted that Mamata Banerjee-led TMC can't be blamed for their leaders jumping the ship.
 Last month, the relationship between the two camps reached a new low after Banerjee's party took a dig at Rahul Gandhi's defeat at Amethi in the 2019 Lok Sabha polls, wondering whether the Congress would erase it through a Twitter trend.

-The bonhomie between the Congress and the TMC was strained recently after the latter's mouthpiece 'Jago Bangla' claimed that Banerjee, and not Rahul Gandhi, has emerged as the face of the opposition against Prime Minister Narendra Modi.
+The ties between the Congress and the TMC got strained recently after the latter's mouthpiece 'Jago Bangla' claimed that Banerjee, and not Rahul Gandhi, has emerged as the face of the opposition against Prime Minister Narendra Modi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)